EDUCATION

 HELPS TO SAVE WILD TIGERS

 Education is key to ensuring wild tigers have wild futures.
-Since 2010 we’ve provided 3135 education packs for children in more than 30 villages around Bandhavgarh to enable them to go to school.
+Since 2010 we’ve provided over 3400 education packs for children in more than 32 villages around Bandhavgarh to enable them to go to school.
 Rural poverty together with the cost of basic writing material can prevent many children from attending school.
 Without education their future prospects are bleak.
 Young people with limited employment options leads to increased dependency upon the land and further pressure on shrinking tiger habitat.
 We want to help as many children to grow up as tiger protectors as we can each year.

 Challenge

 The burgeoning human population has decimated India’s wild tiger habitat, increasing incidents of human-animal conflict due to lack of food for prey & predators.
-Bandhavgarh has over 70 villages with 44% of families having 4+ children.
+Bandhavgarh has 105+ villages with 44% of families having 4+ children.
 With the average weekly income around Rs.550 (6/$8), educational prospects for many rural children are limited by the poverty of their parents.
 As a result future employment prospects are limited for these children thus adding to the immense pressure on tiger habitat.

 Solution